-Chairman of the Board, Director of Family Advocacy (Limited Voting)
+Director of Family Advocacy (Limited Voting)

 Debbie shows up.
 Sometimes she is silent, but when something needs to be said, she speaks up.
 Anything worth doing, she jumps in leading the way or lending support.
 The point is today, there are many things that need to be done.
 As her eldest wise daughter told her long ago, sometime you just grab the weeds right where you are and keep going until the job is done.